ircv3/ircv3-specifications/extensions/chathistory.md

 To fully support this extension, clients MUST support the [`batch`][batch], [`server-time`][server-time] and [`message-tags`][message-tags] capabilities.

-The `chathistory` capability MUST be negotiated.
+The `draft/chathistory` capability MUST be negotiated.
 This allows the server and client to act differently when delivering message history on connection.

 An ISUPPORT token MUST be sent to the client to state the maximum number of messages a client can request in a single command, represented by an integer. `CHATHISTORY=50`.
 If `0`, the client SHOULD assume that there is no maximum number of messages.

-The `event-playback` capability MAY be negotiated.
+The `draft/event-playback` capability MAY be negotiated.
 This allows the client to signal that it is capable of receiving and correctly processing lines that would normally produce a local state change (such as `JOIN` or `MODE`) in its history batches.

 ### `CHATHISTORY` Command
 `CHATHISTORY` content can be requested by the client by sending the `CHATHISTORY` command to the server.
 A `batch` MUST be returned by the server.
 If no content exists to return, an empty batch SHOULD be returned to avoid the client waiting for a reply and to indicate that no content is available.